 After exploring for quite some time, we set out to find a nice place to eat.

 Lucky for us, there were numerous restaurants on every street.

 The El Mentidero Tavern, offering an extensive menu of malacitana cuisine, was exactly what we had been looking for!

 Their culinary variety ranged from fresh fish caught in the bay to the most typical tapas of the Andalusian cuisine.

 From the lifestyles of the rich & famous….
 Oh, let the girl dream!

 Malaga is a city of fascinating history and beautiful scenes.
 From its high-rise hotels and resorts to its yellow-sand beaches, this Spanish flower of a city is a place we will not soon forget!
 Thank you for coming along on our journey and please visit Big John’s Adventures in Travel again soon.

-Posted in Adventurous Places, Europe and tagged Malaga, Spain by Big John with no comments yet.
+Posted in Europe, Adventurous Places and tagged Malaga, Spain by Big John with comments disabled.